 Iron-deficiency anaemia treatment

 Iron tablets are usually prescribed to correct the anaemia.
 Your doctor may refer you to hospital to have iron given in a different way if your anaemia does not improve on tablets, or you find it difficult to take the tablets.
 Other treatments may also be advised, depending on the underlying cause.
-Read more about diets suitable for people with anaemia.
+See the separate leaflet called Diets Suitable for People with Anaemia.

 Various iron tablets and liquid medicines are available.
 Your doctor will advise on one.
 The length of course will depend on how bad the anaemia is.
 A blood test after a few weeks will show if the treatment is working.
-Drinking orange juice when you take your iron tablets can increase the taking up (absorption) of iron into your body.
+Drinking orange juice when you take your iron tablets can increase the absorption of iron into your body.

 - Taking the iron tablets with meals.
 Food reduces the absorption of the iron and so you may need to take a longer course to correct the anaemia.

 - Taking a lower dose; but again a longer course will be needed to correct the anaemia.

 - Drinking plenty of fluids if constipation develops.